Charleston Southern University

-Charleston Southern University (CSU) is a private Baptist university in North Charleston, South Carolina.
+Charleston Southern University (CSU) is a private university in North Charleston, South Carolina, United States.
 It is affiliated with the South Carolina Baptist Convention (Southern Baptist Convention).

 History

 Charleston Southern University was chartered in 1960 and became the Baptist College of Charleston, where it offered its first classes in the education building of the First Baptist Church of North Charleston.

 The university offered the first instruction at a post secondary level in 1965 and awarded its first degree in 1967.
 In 1990, the South Carolina Baptist Convention voted to change the university's name from Baptist College at Charleston to Charleston Southern University.

+In 2001, the university was placed on a censure list issued by the American Association of University Professors.

 Academics

 The university is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's and master's degrees.
 CSU students can choose from more than 50 undergraduate majors and graduate programs such as business, education, criminal justice, computer science, cyber security, Christian studies, graphic design, nursing, physical therapy, physician assistant, etc. Each degree program is combined with a comprehensive liberal arts foundation which is designed to develop problem-solving and communication skills.